You are here: Home > Government in Ireland > National government > Standards and accountability > Judicial Review of Public Decisions

 Examples of statutory schemes are available in our document: Judicial review in planning and environmental matters.

-If you wish to begin judicial review proceedings, you may want to contact a solicitor who will in turn brief a barrister to draft the papers for the case.
+If you wish to begin judicial review proceedings, you should contact a solicitor who will in turn brief a barrister to draft the papers for the case.
 It is also possible for you to represent yourself if you wish to keep your legal costs down.

 Costs

-There is no fixed rate of charges for legal fees in Ireland so you should obtain some quotes before deciding on legal representation.
-Your solicitor must advise you in writing of the fees you will be charged for his/her services.
-If it is not possible to give you a definite sum, he/she must estimate a sum or at the very least describe the basis upon which charges or fees will be calculated.
+There is no fixed rate of charges for legal fees so you should get some quotes before deciding on legal representation.
+Your solicitor must advise you in writing of their fees.
+If it is not possible to give you a definite sum, they must estimate a sum or give you information about how charges or fees will be calculated.

-In judicial review cases on decisions concerning certain environmental matters, each party to proceedings is only required to pay their own legal costs, except in certain circumstances.
-Further information is available in our document: Judicial review in planning and environmental matters.
+Information on costs in judicial review cases on decisions concerning certain environmental matters is available in our document: Judicial review in planning and environmental matters.
+See courts.ie for information on the court fees payable.